Terrell Suggs: Kansas City Chiefs

 After his release from the Cardinals, Suggs was eligible to be claimed on waivers.
 Initial reports stated that Suggs only wanted to be claimed by the Ravens and would not report to any other team.
 However, on December 16, 2019, Suggs was claimed by the Kansas City Chiefs.
 Suggs was enticed to sign with the team after speaking with head coach Andy Reid, and was excited at the prospect of playing with reigning MVP Patrick Mahomes.

 Suggs moved to the defensive end position in the Chiefs' 4–3 defense.
-He won the second Super Bowl ring of his career in Super Bowl LIV when the Chiefs beat the San Francisco 49ers 31–20 in a 4th quarter comeback.
+He won the second Super Bowl of his career in Super Bowl LIV when the Chiefs beat the San Francisco 49ers 31–20 in a fourth-quarter comeback.
 He had two total tackles and a quarterback hit in the Super Bowl.